 Elaine is a practicing Futures Forecaster, certified by the Institute for the Future in Palo Alto, California.
 She was recognized in 2014 by the National School Board Association as one of its 20 to Watch Education Technology Leaders and became a Google Certified Innovator in the same year.
 She was a finalist for Texas Computer Education Association (TCEA) Instructional Technology Specialist of the Year in 2012.
 She has served on numerous regional, state, and national boards and currently serves as the President for the TCEA Virtual Learning Special Interest Group.

-Elaine’s presentation style has been described as dynamic and spiritual.
+Elaine’s presentation style has been described as dynamic and thought-provoking.
 She has a strength in engaging her audience in an atmosphere of wonder and possibility.
 She has traveled the country speaking at conferences, delivering keynote addresses to inspire students, delivering campus-based workshops, and instructional coaching and has been featured in publications including eSchool News and EdTech Magazine.

 Possible topics: Cultural Awareness; Strategic Planning using Futures Forecasting; Inspiring Each Student; Teaching Children from Poverty; Recruitment and Retention of Girls in STEM; Individual Coaching; Technology Training/Workshop